 - A Spektrix Account (Remember to give us the API key if you haven’t already before you get started)

-Setting up your streaming event with the Spektrix integration
+Setting up your digital event with the Spektrix integration

-- Set up the event in TicketCo with the same ticket types, however DO NOT PUBLISH THE EVENT.
+- Set up the event in TicketCo with the same ticket types, however DO NOT PUBLISH THE EVENT yet.
 If you are new to TicketCo, you should check out this article on how to set up your event.

 - Once your event has been created it is very important to bind your event to your relevant Spektrix instance.
-You can do this by selecting the instance in the dropdown menu at the bottom of the TicketCo event details page, and hit save.
-Again, please do not publish the event yet!
+You can do this by selecting the instance in the dropdown menu under Spektrix instance at the bottom of the TicketCo Event Details page, and hit Save.

 - Once you have created your ticket types in TicketCo, remember to bind them to the corresponding Spektrix ticket on the ticket types page and hit save.
 You can do this by selecting from the dropdown menu inside each ticket type.